shabbyrobe/amiss/doc/mapper/custom.rst

 To create your own type handler, you need to implement the ``Amiss\Type\Handler`` interface.

-This interface provides three methods that you need to implement:
+This interface provides three methods:

-.. py:function:: prepareValueForDb(value)
+.. py:function:: prepareValueForDb( $value )

-    This takes an object value and prepares it for insertion into the database
+    Take an object value and prepare it for insertion into the database

-.. py:function:: handleValueFromDb(value)
+.. py:function:: handleValueFromDb( $value )

-    This takes a value coming out of the database and prepares it for assigning to an object.
+    Takes a value coming out of the database and prepare it for assigning to an object.

-.. py:function:: createColumnType(engine)
+.. py:function:: createColumnType( $engine )

     This generates the database type string for use in table creation.
 See :doc:`/schema` for more info.
-You can simply leave this method empty if you prefer and the type declared against the field to be used instead.
+You can simply leave this method empty if you prefer and the type declared against the field will used instead if it is set.

-    This method makes the database engine available so you can return a different type depending on whether you're using MySQL or Sqlite.
+    This method makes the database engine name available so you can return a different type depending on whether you're using MySQL or SQLite.

 The following (naive) handler demonstrates serialising/deserialising an object into a single column: